mlpack/mlpack/doc/user/bindings/python.md

 ### 3. predict_proba

 An implementation of L2-regularized logistic regression for two-class classification.
-Uses a trained model to classify new points and provide classification probabilties.
+Uses a trained model to classify new points and provide classification probabilities.

 #### Input Parameters: